-The Company recently announced the expansion of its AI-powered technology stack with the launch of ShieldTxTM, a patent-pending antibody masking technology designed to enable specific, highly targeted antibody delivery to diseased tissue without harming healthy tissue.
+The Company expanded its AI-powered technology stack with the launch of ShieldTxTM, a patent-pending antibody masking technology designed to enable specific, highly targeted antibody delivery to diseased tissue without harming healthy tissue.
 By adding ShieldTx to the Company's technology stack, iBio uniquely integrates antibody engineering and masking in one accelerated process to potentially overcome the challenges of complex targets, safety, and developability in next-generation antibody discovery and development.

-iBio's scientific team, composed of experienced AI/ML scientists and biopharmaceutical scientists, located side-by-side in its San Diego laboratory, possess the skills and capabilities to rapidly advance antibodies in-house from concept to in vivo proof-of-concept ("POC').
+iBio's scientific team, composed of experienced AI/ML scientists and biopharmaceutical scientists, located side-by-side in its San Diego laboratory, possess the skills and capabilities to rapidly advance antibodies from concept to in vivo proof-of-concept ("POC').
 This multidisciplinary expertise allows the Company to quickly translate scientific discoveries into potential therapeutic applications.